Man found dead in ditch near I-10 in Engle

 ENGLE, Texas - A man's body was found early Sunday morning in a ditch off I-10 near Engle in Fayette County, officials say.

-Deputies responded and the Texas Rangers were notified.
-FCSO says due to decomposition, it was difficult to determine cause of death so an autopsy was ordered.
+Deputies responded, and the Texas Rangers were notified.
+FCSO says due to decomposition, it was difficult to determine the cause of death, so an autopsy was ordered.